-Reduce risk as a supplier
+1. Reduce risk as a supplier

-It is therefore imperative to reduce the risk of bad debts by understanding whether customers are paying on time and within payment terms, and knowing if customers are paying with debt-factored finance, which can indicate cash flow problems that may affect their future ability to pay.
+It is therefore imperative to reduce the risk of bad debts by understanding whether customers are paying on time and within payment terms.
+It’s also important to know if customers are paying with debt-factored finance, which can indicate cash flow problems that may affect their future ability to pay.
 Business owners should limit credit for customers who aren’t paying within the invoice terms.

 Small business owners should, where possible, check on customer circumstances; if they’re not getting paid by their customers, they’re unlikely to pay their own suppliers.
 They should also register interests with the Personal Property Securities Register (PPSR), which is the only way to recover goods if a customer’s business fails.

 Owners should also seek a formal credit agreement with business partners, preferably with a personal guarantee from the business owner, making it possible to recover debt from the owner personally.

 Click play (above) to hear great cash flow tips for your small business

-Reduce risk as a customer
+2. Reduce risk as a customer

 Businesses usually rely heavily on other businesses to supply goods that let them provide their own goods and services.
 If a key supplier fails, this can make it difficult or even impossible to continue as usual.

-Reduce personal risk as a guarantor
+3. Reduce personal risk as a guarantor

-To reduce these risks, business owners should avoid guaranteeing the debts of anyone else without being fully aware of the limits of the potential liability if they don’t pay, including understanding what they risk if the debt goes unpaid.
+To reduce these risks, business owners should avoid guaranteeing the debts of anyone else without being fully aware of the limits of the potential liability if they don’t pay – including understanding what they risk if the debt goes unpaid.
 They should also insist on written agreements, even if guaranteeing the debts of a family member, and seek professional advice before signing.

-Reduce risk as a small business owner
+4. Reduce risk as a small business owner

 Small business owners can be personally liable if the business fails, potentially leading to individual bankruptcy, even if they had no idea about problems in the business.

 Small business owners must keep accounts updated and query any abnormalities.
-They need to be aware of factors such as the availability of working capital, alternative finance sources and emergency plans if customers fail to pay, and whether all payment obligations are up to date, including promptly lodging all tax statements and payments.
-Understanding your financial obligations includes being aware of any off-balance sheet obligations such as long-term property leases.
+They need to be aware of factors such as the availability of working capital, alternative finance sources, emergency plans if customers fail to pay, and whether all payment obligations are up to date, including promptly lodging all tax statements and payments.
+Understanding your financial obligations also includes being aware of any off-balance sheet obligations such as long-term property leases.

 If the business can’t service its debts, it can go under very quickly.
-When that happens, business owners may find their personal assets, including the family home, could be at risk.
+When that happens, business owners may find their personal assets – including the family home – could be at risk.
 It’s therefore important to check the fine print of any credit applications and seek professional advice before committing to any finance agreements.